serverless/dashboard/docs/nodejs.md

 ```

 Using the `setTag()` method will create Tags associated with the entire Trace.
-You'll be able to see the Tags on the Trace Details page in the Trace Explorer.
+You'll be able to see the Tags on the Trace Details page in the Trace Explorer
+and the Invocation Started/Stopped even on Dev Mode.

 All Tags set with `setTag()` are also inherited by all the Captured Errors and
 Captured Warnings.

+Tag keys may only contain alphanumeric, `.`, `-`, and `_` characters.
+Tag values
+may contain any string value.
+Invalid tag keys will not throw errors, instead,
+an SDK error will be made available in Dev Mode and Trace Details.

 **Settings Tags with console.error and console.warn**